Chrispy-Miracle/Stealing-Candy-From-Babies/readme.md

 ***
 ## Game States:
+***Stealing Candy from Babies*** features 5 game states and 5 player states
 ### Base State/State Machine:
-    These are both borrowed directly from class.
+    These are both borrowed directly from class projects.
 Base State is used as a base for all other states, whether game or player states.
 State Machine allows transfer from one state to another, whether game states or player states
 ### Start State:
     This is the title screen, which includes an animation of a man stealing a balloon from a baby, mostly accomplished by leveraging the knife.timer library
 ### Play State: